HumanSignal/label-studio/docs/source/guide/tasks.md

 1. Start Label Studio and use command line arguments to specify the path to the data and format of the data. <br/>For example: <br/>`label-studio init --input-path my_tasks.json --input-format json`
 2. Open the Label Studio UI and confirm that your data was properly imported.

 You can use the `--input-path` argument to specify a file or directory with the data that you want to label.
 By default, Label Studio expects JSON-formatted tasks using the [Basic Label Studio JSON format](tasks.html#Basic-Label-Studio-JSON-format).
 You can specify other data formats using the `--input-format` argument.
+For examples, see [Types of data you can import into Label Studio](#Types-of-data-you-can-import-into-Label-Studio) on this page.

 ### Import data using the API